BhavyaPatl/Software-Engineering-Project/README.md

+# DealsDone - An Online Marketplace Platform

+We have developed an online marketplace platform where users can buy and sell products.
-# Software Engineering Project - React with Material UI
+## Software Engineering Project - React with Material UI

 This is a software engineering project built with React and Material UI.
 It demonstrates the use of modern front-end technologies for creating a responsive and styled user interface.